 Aside from getting reviews, doing this helps you test if your process is working.
 Based on customer feedback, fix and adjust anything as needed and try again.

 Craigslist is good for getting small clients but rarely leads you to recurring projects.
 For that, I have some more marketing tips later in this article.

 If you’ve decided you want to move ahead, the next step is to build a simple website with a portfolio.
-There are many options, but I like the photography templates at Squarespace, so check them out.
+There are many options, but I like the, so check them out.
 Or if you are more technical, try WordPress.
 Don’t spend too much time on the building the site.
 All you need is to look professional, so you need an about page, a portfolio page, and a contact page.
 It doesn’t need to be more than that to start.

 Marketing is usually the hardest part of business.
 This is why getting those reviews is very important – for example, do you think twice about buying something on Amazon when there are no reviews?

 Since the goal here is to make a side income, I’m not going to talk about channels like SEO, Facebook ads, Adwords, etc. If you know how to use those then by all means, do so.
 The tips I have below are more around one on one pitches.
 There is no cost involved.

 Google a type of product.
 For example, I searched for something like gemstone jewelry.
 Those on page one probably have great photos.
 But go to page three and higher and click around to find a few stores that don’t have professional looking images.
 Send them an email with your service details – include a link to your website and the Yelp page with your reviews.

 Typically, for every 15-20 targeted emails you send, you might hear back from at least one.
 Since these people have a store and are close to page one on Google (so they are actively working on their business), they are likely to respond.
 If they hire you, and you do a good job, they may become recurring clients.

 You can also pitch to clients who have good photography – maybe you can do a better job or come in at a lower price.